AUTHOR: IVO MARTINS

 Nowadays, art is often perceived as an abyss of both visual and sound sources, a necromantic space where dead images wander around the land of the living.
 When we are confronted with dangerous zones of comprehension such as those built by Campanice, the fields of no-return assimilation generate libertarian experiences, mixed feelings of freedom and submission which can be either intense and active or, on the contrary, quite lethargic and impotent.
 We all know that there is no such thing as free-will, and that artists are also the victims of their own circumstances; that, in the end, we are all the product of contingencies and daily routines which follow our actions like the shadows of compulsion.
 Such shadows are not, however, mere loose passions whose uncontrollable force could drag the observer to the abyss of excessive freedom.
 In nobody’s land, as in the case of Campanice’s plantation of a rock, each creative act becomes the denial of itself, therefore demanding from the observer, the Other without whom art would be a mere simulacrum, a notion of some sort of limit.

-MANUEL JOÃO NETO
+TRANSLATION: MANUEL JOÃO NETO